The see-now-want-now mentality is rapidly rewriting retail as we know it. And it is in this very practice that live shopping is firmly rooted in.

 The Brown Thomas team hosts a personal video call and walks the customer through what they may need for their wardrobes.

-The brand has experts dedicated to the purpose and has smartly included short videos introducing each of them on its website.
+The brand has experts dedicated for the purpose and has smartly included short videos introducing each of them on its website.

 For instance, here’s how one of their shopping experts, Michelle, is introduced on their website: